jamesc-gh/Goroutines/README.md

 # Goroutines
-Golang concurrency example with the Twitter streaming API, using goroutines, channels, waitGroups, and context
+Golang concurrency example with the Twitter streaming API, using goroutines, channels (buffered and non-buffered), waitGroups, and context.

 Sample output-
 ```